jbowens/rocksdb/README.md

   4. Push your changes to the named feature branch.
 External contributors will need to fork this repository and push to their fork instead.

+  5. Open a pull request on `cockroachdb/rocksdb` to merge your feature branch into the branch that `c-deps/rocksdb` on `cockroachdb/cockroach` is pointing to.
+The PR diff should just be your changes.
+If you see more than just your changes in the diff, you're doing something wrong or these instructions are out of date.

+  6. Once your `cockroachdb/rocksdb` PR has been approved, merge it into the release branch  by pressing the green Merge button, or ask someone with commit access to do so.

-  5. Make a commit in [cockroachdb/cockroach][cockroachdb] that updates the submodule ref.
+  7. Make a commit in [cockroachdb/cockroach][cockroachdb] that updates the submodule ref to point to the latest SHA on the `cockroachdb/rocksdb` release branch you merged into.

      ```shell
      $ cd $GOPATH/src/github.com/cockroachdb/cockroach
+     $ cd c-deps/rocksdb
+     $ git fetch --all
+     $ git checkout <SHA>
+     $ cd ..
      $ git add c-deps/rocksdb
-     $ git commit -m "rocksdb: upgrade to..."
+     $ git commit -m "c-deps/rocksdb: upgrade to..."
      ```

-  6. Open a pull request against [cockroachdb/cockroach][cockroachdb] and wait for review.
+  8. Open a pull request against [cockroachdb/cockroach][cockroachdb] and wait for review.
+Check Github's diff view to see what changes you're pulling in from the `cockroachdb/rocksdb` repository; it should just be the changes since the last reference bump, and ideally just your changes.

-  7. *Before* your downstream PR has merged but after it has been LGTM'd and passed tests, push your changes to the release branch in this repository.
-     You do not need to open a PR against this repository directly; the review of your downstream PR suffices.

-     ```shell
-     $ git checkout crl-release-X.X
-     $ git merge --ff-only FEATURE-BRANCH
-     $ git push origin crl-release-X.X
-     ```

-     **Important:** don't force push!
-If your push is rejected, either someone else merged an intervening change or you didn't base your feature branch off the tip of the release branch.
-Rebase your feature branch, update your downstream PR with the new commit SHA, and verify tests still pass.
-Then try your push again.
+  9. Once your `cockroachdb/cockroach` PR has been reviewed and LGTM'd, follow the usual `cockroachdb/cockroach` merge procedure through bors, or request someone with commit access to do so.

-  8. From the GitHub web UI, verify that the exact submodule SHA that landed in [cockroachdb/cockroach][cockroachdb] is on the appropriate release branch.
-     If it is, delete your feature branch.
+  10. From the GitHub web UI, verify that the exact submodule SHA that landed in [cockroachdb/cockroach][cockroachdb] is on the appropriate release branch.
+If it is, delete your feature branch in `cockroachdb/rocksdb`.

      ```shell
      $ git push -d origin FEATURE-BRANCH